owlgrin/gaurilla-guide/src/articles/how-to-convert-a-quote-and-proforma-into-an-invoice.md

 	2. Click on **Yes** to convert it into invoice.

-6. A new invoice will be created and you check it by clicking on **Invoice** option.
+6. A new invoice will be created and you can check it by clicking on **Invoice** option.